On the Bloch-Kato conjecture for GSp(4): Coherent cohomology and automorphic forms for G

 \end{enumerate} \end{proposition}

-\begin{proof} Note that if $\tilde U$ is affinoid, then this is an instance of the Serre duality results for affinoid dagger spaces proved in \cite[\S 7.2]{grossekloenne-thesis}.
+\begin{proof} Note that if $\tilde U$ is affinoid, then this is an instance of Grosse-Kl\"onne's Serre duality results for affinoid dagger spaces recalled in \S\ref{sect:serredual} above.
 So we shall aim to reduce to this case, using the fact that $R^i\pi_\star\left(\cE(-D)\right)= 0$ for all $i > 0$ by \cite[Theorem 8.6]{lan17}.
+Observe that $X_{G,\Kl,\Qp}^{\mathrm{min}}$ is normal, although not smooth.